 You are responsible for beginning the submission process in sufficient time to accommodate reasonably foreseeable incidents, contingencies, and disruptions.

-Applicants must contact the Program Office/Manager listed in this Funding Opportunity Announcement to discuss the option of a late submission.
-Contacting the Program Office/Manager after the deadline may reduce the likelihood that a request will be granted.
+Applicants must contact the Program Office/Manager listed in this Funding Opportunity Announcement before the deadline if a late submission is unavoidable.

-DOE notes that not all requests for late submission will be approved.
+DOE notes that requests for late submission may not be approved.